Wigner distributions in Rindler spacetime and nonvacuum Minkowski states: Special cases of Wigner distributions

 \subsection{A near-Minkowski vacuum functional}

 Next, we consider a Minkowski Wigner functional, which represents a state \textit{`close'} to the Minkowski vacuum but not exactly the vacuum.
+This state can be thought of as a genuine source in the Minkowski frame, such as the ones considered in the laboratory in the case of analogue models, or these may arise as some frequency-dependent noise in the system, which is difficult to remove in an experimental setup.

-To construct such a distribution, we choose a weight function $f(k,k')$ to be highly peaked in the momentum space and parameterized by a non-negative parameter $\gamma$.
+To construct one choice of such a distribution, we choose a weight function $f(k,k')$ to be highly peaked in the momentum space and parameterized by a non-negative parameter $\gamma$.
 The motivation behind choosing such a two-point function $f(k,k')$ is that, in an appropriate limit, the weight function $f(k,k')$ will reduce to a Dirac Delta distribution which leads to the Minkowski vacuum state functional in subsection 3.1.
 Hence, by introducing a non-negative parameter $\gamma$ such that $f(k,k')$ is highly peaked, one can construct a Minkowski functional, which slightly deviates from the vacuum state as shown below.
 We choose $f(k,k')$ to be

 One can note that this choice corresponds to an approximation of the Dirac Delta distribution and in the limit $\gamma \rightarrow 0$ reduces to the Dirac Delta distribution.
 The Wigner distribution in the inertial frame is then